VimanyuAgg/Unix-Shell/README.md

 # Unix-Shell

 ##Description:
-A shell has been developed that accepts user commands and executes them in a separate process.
-The shell interface has been developed in C++ language.
+A shell has been developed that accepts user commands and executes them in a same/separate process.
+Language used: C++

 ##It has the following features:
 ```